psyraxaus/Prosim2GSX/to-do/catering-door-fix-implementation.md

    - Test door operations in inappropriate flight states
    - Test door operations during connection/disconnection events

+## Implementation Status

+- **Phase 1**: ✅ COMPLETED
+  - Removed automatic door opening in DEPARTURE state
+  - Implemented toggle state tracking in GSXServiceOrchestrator
+  - Doors now remain closed after loading a flight plan
+  - Doors only open when explicitly requested by GSX services

+- **Phase 2**: ✅ COMPLETED
+  - Added state verification in ProsimDoorService to prevent the infinite loop
+  - Implemented dynamic toggle-to-door mapping in GSXDoorManager
+  - Added circuit breaker to prevent rapid door state changes
+  - Modified GSXDoorCoordinator to respect service toggles
+  - Enhanced door handling with airline-agnostic approach
+  - System now adapts to different airline configurations automatically
+  - Door opening loop issue has been completely resolved
+  - Improved resilience against rapid state changes

+- **Phase 3**: 🔜 PLANNED
+  - Enhance logging for door operations
+  - Implement explicit door state initialization

 ## Conclusion

 This implementation plan addresses the catering door opening issue by fixing the root causes and adding safeguards to prevent similar issues in the future.
 The phased approach allows for incremental improvements while ensuring that the most critical issues are addressed first.

+Phases 1 and 2 have been successfully implemented, resolving the immediate issue with the door opening loop and enhancing the robustness of the door handling system.
+Phase 3 is planned to further improve diagnostics and initialization to prevent similar issues in the future.